Sacred Wonders: Discover 13 Unforgettable Holy Sites in Israel

 The Church of the Holy Sepulcher in Israel

-Step inside the Church of the Holy Sepulcher: Where faith and history unite, and lines test your patience
+Step inside the Church of the Holy Sepulchre: Where faith and history unite, and lines test your patience

 What I think is most interesting about this place is that even though it's a Christian church and the holiest place of the religion, the keys to the church are owned by a Muslim family.
 Let that sink in, I’ll wait...

-The Church of the Holy Sepulcher is the holiest Christian place on Earth—it's where Jesus was crucified, buried, and resurrected.
-Despite the fact that the organization that manages the Garden Tomb clearly doesn’t give any promises that this, in fact, the spot, there were many people there that very clearly believed that it was.
-I mean these people clearly had a direct hotline to the divine if you know what I mean.
+The Church of the Holy Sepulchre is the holiest Christian place on Earth—it's where Jesus was crucified, buried, and resurrected.
+Despite the fact that the organization that manages the Garden Tomb clearly doesn’t give any promises that this, in fact, is the spot, there were many people there who very clearly believed that it was.
+I mean, these people clearly had a direct hotline to the divine if you know what I mean.

-I liked the Church of the Holy Sepulcher, too—it's such a nice building!
+I liked the Church of the Holy Sepulchre, too—it's such a nice building!
 But I can’t get on board with this magic man mumbo jumbo, sorry.

 Visiting Church of the Holy Sepulcher, Israel